- 3 cans (15-1/2 ounces each) great northern beans, rinsed and drained

 - Salsa verde and chopped fresh cilantro, optional

-- In a 5- or 6-qt. slow cooker, combine the first 15 ingredients.
-Cover and cook on low for 3-4 hours or until heated though, stirring once.
-Serve with salsa verde and cilantro if desired.
+- In a 5- or 6-qt. slow cooker, combine all ingredients except salsa and cilantro.
+Cook, covered, on low until vegetables are tender and flavors are blended, 3-4 hours, stirring once.
+If desired, serve with salsa and cilantro.
 Yield: 12 servings (1 cup each).

 "Great recipe!
 I initially made a mistake...didn't read the canned bean part for some reason...and used uncooked beans instead.
 I realized my mistake so I left the cheese and sour cream out and cooked everything else for 4 hours on high.
 The cheese and sour cream went in for another 30 minutes on high after that and it came out very tasty!
 No leftovers on this one!"